 - Would not be a good headset for listening to music.

 Best Wireless Headphones

 The Bose QuietComfort 35 Wireless Headphones are arguably the best headphones on the market.
-The price tag (MSRP of $349.00) is on the higher side, however these headphones are versatile, durable, comfortable, and the sound quality is phenomenal.
+Bose is a luxury brand so the price tag (MSRP of $349.00) is high.
+However these headphones are versatile, durable, comfortable, and the sound quality is phenomenal.

 - Very comfortable headphones.

 - These headphones are well-made and durable.

 - Headphones are foldable and come with a carrying case.

 - Bose speakers have some of the best audio quality you’ll find in today’s marketplace.

 - Very versatile headphones.
 This is an all-purpose pair of headphones.

 - This headset, although lightweight, is on the larger/bulkier side.